Lyceum-SOT/assignment-1-shashankanil/README.md

 - Create a file named `problem_2.txt`
 - Create a bash script that does the following:
 	- `curl` the website `https://wttr.in` and outputs to `problem_2.txt`
 	- `grep` the weather of July 20 and print the output.
 Format the output in your own way!
-Time to show your creativity!
+Show them creativity!

 ### Problem 3